M4nuski/Easy3D_webGL/readme.md

 | Cube          |         |        |       | not easy | nope |
 | Triangle Mesh |         |        |       |       | NOPE |

-* Collision physics
-* Model loading (ideally external tool should prepare model data for better load perf)

 Next Steps
 -----------
-1. Replace per-vertex colors with textures
+* Replace per-vertex colors with textures
+* Sprites
-2. Other type of physics mechanic for controls.
+* Other type of physics mechanic for controls.
-3. Sounds
+* Sounds
-4. Some kind of game :P
+* Some kind of game :P
-5. NetCode !
+* NetCode !
-6. Better lights shaders (array of different types of ligts) (spot, point etc)
+* Better lights shaders (array of different types of ligts) (spot, point etc)

 -M4nuski